awsdocs/aws-iot-docs/developerguide/cloudwatch-metrics-rule-action.md

 }
 ```

-The following JSON examples defines a CloudWatch metric action with substitution templates in an AWS IoT rule\.
+The following JSON example defines a CloudWatch metric action with substitution templates in an AWS IoT rule\.

 ```
 {